5280Ty/5280Ty/README.md

 - `Juice Shop Pentest`:
   A Series of penetration testing and vulnerability chaining of the OWASP [Juice Shop](https://github.com/5280Ty/redshift-labs/tree/main/offsec-fieldwork/Juice-Shop-Series)

-- `vlan segmentation Report`:
+- `Printer Hardening`:
-  Quarantine a vulnerable legacy printer on its own VLAN (VLAN isolation)
+  Hardening a vulnerable legacy printer on a flat network.

 - `NAS Segmentation Report`:
   Segment a DIY NAS from primary office devices and optimize WiFi performance.